xbbatingkay-hub/camia-BatingkayOlympia/README.md

 Slot machine

+Save System (with JSON Files)

 Fixes:

-Fixed gambling randomly adding 100G to current amount of G
+Fixed gambling just not working
+Fixed upgrades only upgrading one generator

 In development:

+More fixes
-More generators (hooray)
+More content

-Save system (will take a month)

 How to use: